 I saw an article recently that indicated “analysis paralysis” caused many people to not buy it, even though they really need it, because they did not want to purchase the wrong policy.

 The way I see it, having ANY life insurance is better than having none if you have a family or business that will suffer if you die, and they lose the income you generate.

 I’ve heard all of the horror stories about people who died without having life insurance and the financial struggle that their family had to deal with afterward, and you don’t want your family to be one of these.

 If you already have pre-existing health issues like heart disease or any other issues, then having life insurance is even more important, just in case.

 Your decision on what exactly to buy does not have to be perfect.
 You can always buy something you can afford now and then replace it with a different policy later.

 You could also convert an existing term policy later if you need or want longer coverage and if you’ve had new health issues which may prevent you from qualifying for new insurance later.

 Remember that you’ll be under NO obligation to keep any life insurance policy for any period of time.
-If you bought a policy today, you could cancel it next month, in 6 months, 1 year, 5 years, whenever.
+If you bought a policy today, you could cancel it next month, in six months, one year, five years, whenever.

-If you’re like many people, what plan of life insurance you purchase may come down to what it’s going to cost.
+If you’re like many people, the plan of life insurance you purchase may come down to what it’s going to cost.

-Below are the current best rates that are guaranteed to remain level for 1 – 35 years and the best guaranteed level for life rates available to Males and Females at varying ages from 45 to 70.
-These are non-tobacco rates, assume good health and these rates are all for $250,000 of life insurance.
+Below are the current best rates that are guaranteed to remain level for 1 – 35 years and the best guaranteed level for life rates available to males and females at varying ages from 45 to 70.
+These are non-tobacco rates, assume good health, and are all for $250,000 of life insurance.
 These are all MONTHLY rates: